The Amazons of the Amazon: European myth or indigenous reality?

 However, these exaggerations reveal more about European fantasies than the reality of Amazonian societies.

-One of the most persistent aspects of the Amazon myth is the idea of an exclusively female society, cut off from any relationship with men.
+One of the most persistent aspects of the Amazons myth is the idea of an exclusively female society, cut off from all relations with men.

-Indigenous sources and contemporary analyses suggest that this view should be strongly qualified: the Icamiabas maintained specific relationships with other groups, within a ritualized, social or political framework.
+Indigenous sources and contemporary analyses strongly invite us to qualify this view: the Icamiabas maintained specific relations with other groups, within a ritual, social, or political framework.

-These relationships simply did not conform to European norms, which facilitated their interpretation as a total break with the masculine world.
+These relations simply did not conform to European norms, which fostered their interpretation as a total break with the male world.

-One element recurs regularly in the stories associated with the Icamiabas The muiraquitã.
-This talisman, usually carved from green clay, is described as:
+An element that regularly appears in stories associated with the Icamiabas is the muiraquitã.
+This talisman, usually sculpted from green clay, is described as:

-• a marker of the bond between women and their partners.
+• a marker of connection between women and their partners.

-According to some traditions, the Icamiabas They offered the muiraquitã to men during ritual encounters (copulation).
+According to some traditions, the Icamiabas offered the muiraquitã to men during ritual encounters (copulation).
 This object then became a sign of alliance, transmission, and recognition.
-This article is dedicated to it .
+This article is dedicated to it.

-This talisman occupies a central place in understanding the symbolic role of Amazonian women.
+This talisman holds a central place in understanding the symbolic role of Amazonian women.

-Gradually, the figure of the Icamiabas detaches itself from its original context to become a broader symbol.
+Progressively, the figure of the Icamiabas detaches from its original context to become a broader symbol.

 • the wild woman;